datalayer/jupyter-ui/jep/README.md

 > JEP for React.js at Jupyter

-This is a draft content related to `React.js at Jupyter` based on the official [template](https://github.com/jupyter/enhancement-proposals/blob/master/jupyter-enhancement-proposal-guidelines/JEP-TEMPLATE.md) aimed to be submitted as a JEP (Jupyter Enhancement Proposal).
+This is a draft content towards a JEP for `React.js at Jupyter` based on the official [template](https://github.com/jupyter/enhancement-proposals/blob/master/jupyter-enhancement-proposal-guidelines/JEP-TEMPLATE.md).

+Once more public feedback gathere, we hope to submit it as a JEP (Jupyter Enhancement Proposal).
 We welcome contributors and reviewers in this early inception phase.
 More information on the JEP process can be read on:

 - [Guidelines](https://jupyter.org/enhancement-proposals/jupyter-enhancement-proposal-guidelines/jupyter-enhancement-proposal-guidelines.html)
 - [Repo](https://github.com/jupyter/enhancement-proposals)